luckydimdim/amqp/README.md

 #### connection_timeout

-To configure tcp connection timeout use `connection_timeout` with value in milliseconds.
+To configure tcp connection timeout use `connection_timeout` with value in seconds.

 ```php
 <?php